 2015 saw a 100% A* to C pass rate.
 Our students very much enjoy the flexibility that the AQA GCSE offers.

 With two successful composers on the staff, pupils gain a first-hand insight into the compositional process.

 A Level Music

-2012 saw a 100% A-B pass rate for A2 music.
+2013 saw a 50% A* to B pass rate for A2 music.
 Our candidates are typically offered places at top universities or conservatoires.

-Helena Richards BMus (Hons) - Teacher of Music, Composer in Residence
+Helena Richards BMus (Hons) – Assistant Director of Music, Composer in Residence, Dance

 Helena began playing the piano and 'cello at the age of five, followed closely by the harp a couple of years later.
 She joined the Junior Academy of Music in 1992, where she quickly developed a keen interest in composition.
 As a music scholar at Guildford High School from 1993-'98, she was a member of The National Children's Orchestra as well as the National Children's Chamber Orchestra.
 She gained a place at the prestigious Chetham's School of Music in 1998 where she frequently performed with ensembles and orchestras, as well as having many of her compositions played at school, and for the general public.
 Winner of the Composers' Prize in her final year, she went on to study composition at The Royal College of Music with William Mival, graduating in 2004 with a BMus honours degree.
 Having completed her PGCE, she began her first teaching post at Caterham as Assistant Director of Music.

-Ms Lorraine Temple LRAM ACRM ProfCert DipRAM – Head of Brass
+Ms Lorraine Temple LRAM ARCM ProfCert DipRAM – Head of Brass